-- 1. Resignation.
-Resignation of membership may be submitted in writing to the presiding clerk of the church.
+- 1. Resignation- Resignation of membership may be submitted in writing to the presiding clerk of the church.
 The church may then exercise its discretion as to accepting it. - 2.
-Uniting with Another Denomination.
-When a member has united with another religious body which functions as a denomination, information concerning the fact authorizes the church to remove that person's name from the list of members; the church should inform the person of its action. - 3.
-Forfeiture.
-Members who move away from any Friends church should correspond with their churches, and the churches, through their Elders Boards, with them.
-In case no communication has been received from a non-participating member for a period of three years, the board having made reasonable effort to get in touch with the member, the church, at its discretion, may instruct the recording clerk to remove the person's name from the list of members.
+Uniting with Another Denomination- When a member has united with another religious body which functions as a denomination, information concerning the fact authorizes the church to remove that person's name from the list of members; the church should inform the person of its action. - 3.
+Forfeiture- Members who move away from any Friends church should correspond with their churches through their Elders Board or Leadership Team.
+In case no communication has been received from a non-participating member for a period of three years, the church, having made reasonable effort to get in touch with the member, at its discretion, may instruct the recording clerk to remove the person's name from the list of members.